uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 ```

 - Be careful to put your explanations and examples under the correct headings.
-- Do not include large lists or tables, for example do not include an ASCII table or a list of binary number conversions.
+- Do not include large lists or tables, for example do not include an ASCII or Unicode table or a list of binary number conversions.
 - The introduction to data representation should not take more than ½ of a page in your report.
-- The project on ASCII and Unicode in this guide should not take up more than 1 to 1½ pages in your report.
+- The project Unicode in this guide should not take up more than 1 to 1½ pages in your report.